West Yorkshire Metro: Rail service

-Local and inter-urban rail services within West Yorkshire and the surrounding areas, part funded by Metro, were advertised under MetroTrain brand.
+Suburban services within West Yorkshire and the surrounding areas, part funded by Metro, were advertised under the MetroTrain brand.
 In the 1990s, some Class 141, 144, 155, 158, 308, 321 and 333s were painted in Metro livery.
+The Class 333 was painted in Metro livery when built.
 All apart from the 333s were later repainted in Northern Rail livery.
-Some of the 144s and 155s were originally purchased by the WYPTE but have since been sold to Porterbrook.
+Some of the 144s and 155s were originally purchased by the WYPTE but were later sold to Porterbrook.
 Metro retained ownership of the 158 and 321s which were leased to the Northern franchise holder.

 Routes

-There are 12 commuter railway lines serving West Yorkshire: Airedale, Calder Valley Line, Dearne Valley, Hallam, Harrogate, Huddersfield, Leeds-Bradford, Penistone, Pontefract, Wakefield, Wharfedale and York & Selby.
+There are 12 commuter and inter-city railway lines serving West Yorkshire: Airedale, Calder Valley Line, Dearne Valley, Hallam, Harrogate, Huddersfield, Leeds-Bradford, Penistone, Pontefract, Wakefield, Wharfedale and York & Selby.

-The majority of these lines run into Leeds and most continue into neighbouring areas, serving towns and cities such as Barnsley, Blackpool, Doncaster, Harrogate, Liverpool, Manchester, Nottingham, Preston, Sheffield and York and Manchester Airport.
+The majority of these lines run into Leeds and most continue into neighbouring areas, serving towns and cities such as Barnsley, Blackpool, Doncaster, Harrogate, Liverpool, Manchester, Nottingham, Preston, Sheffield and York.
 Some lines overlap each other, which means that stations such as Castleford, Huddersfield and Wakefield Westgate are served by more than one line.

 Most lines have frequent services, but the Dearne Valley line has a limited service of two trains a day in each direction.

 In the following list of routes in West Yorkshire, places shown in bold are where services terminate, places shown in italics are stations located outside of West Yorkshire.